codeforamerica/three/README.md

 At A Glance
 -----------

-`Three` was made to make the differences in Open311 server implementations completely unknown to the end user.
+`Three` was made to make the differences in Open311 GeoReport implementations completely unknown to the end user.
 Interacting with service requests should be easy.